Mithila (region): Mithila Paag

 On 10 February 2017, India Posts released a set of 16 commemorative postage stamps on "Headgears of India".
 The Mithila Paag was featured on one of those postage stamps.

-The Mithilalok Foundation was (in 2017) a social service organization whose flagship programme was Paag Bachau Abhiyan (Save the Paag Campaign).
-NOTE - it is not clear (as at April 2024) whether this campaign or the Foundation still exist.

 Languages and dialects

 People of Mithila primarily speak in Maithili and its various dialects including Thēthi and its perceived dialects Bajjika, and Angika while also being well versed in other languages like English, Hindi and Nepali for official or administrative purposes.

 This language is an Indo-Aryan language native to the Indian subcontinent, mainly spoken in India and Nepal and is one of the 22 recognised Indian languages.
 In Nepal, it is spoken in the eastern Terai and is the second most prevalent language of Nepal.
 Tirhuta is formerly the primary script for written Maithili.
 Less commonly, it was also written in the local variant of Kaithi.
 Today it is written in the Devanagari adopted script.